practicalli/spacemacs/docs/introduction/why-spacemacs/states.md

 ## Transient State menus

-Transient state menus make it simple to run commands multiple times, using a single key press, from a specific sub-set of commands.
+Transient state menus are used to run commands multiple times using a single key press from a specific sub-set of commands.

 For example, Font Scaling transient state menu allows you to repeatedly increase the size of the buffer font just by using the `+` key.
 The Font Scaling transient state menu contains the sub-set of commands related to scaling, so you can decrease the font size just with the `-` key and reset the font with `0`.